diego-ninja/sentinel/README.md

 A powerful and flexible profanity filtering package for Laravel 10+ applications.
 Filter offensive content using multiple services or local dictionaries.

+This documentation has been generated almost in its entirety using 🦠 [Claude 3.5 Sonnet](https://claude.ai/) based on source code analysis.
+Some sections may be incomplete, outdated or may contain documentation for planned or not-released features.
+For the most accurate information, please refer to the source code or open an issue on the package repository.

 ## ❤️ Features

-- Multiple profanity checking services support (Local, PurgoMalum, Azure AI, Perspective AI, Tisane AI)
+- Multiple profanity checking services support (Local, [PurgoMalum](https://www.purgomalum.com/), [Azure AI](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/content-safety/), [Perspective AI](https://perspectiveapi.com/), [Tisane AI](https://tisane.ai/))
 - Multi-language support
 - Whitelist functionality
 - Character replacement options